vuejs/docs/src/guide/a11y-semantics.md

 ![Chrome Developer Tools showing input accessible name from label](/images/AccessibleLabelChromeDevTools.png)

-:::warning Warning:
+:::tip Note
-Though you might have seen labels wrapping the input fields like this:
+You might have seen labels wrapping the input fields like this:

 ```html
 <label>